 In April 2016, Acas launched a new guide to help employers and managers identify, tackle and prevent sex discrimination in the workplace.
 The new guidance, which you can see here, is aimed to help employers and managers get to grips with the laws around equality and to be aware of any behaviour that could be considered as sex discrimination.

 The Act protects bisexual, gay, heterosexual and lesbian individuals.
 Stonewall produce a series of good practice guides for employers containing practical ways to implement working practices to ensure an inclusive workplace for lesbian, gay and bisexual staff which you can see here.

-Even though the claimant was not gay, the Tribunal found he was harassed as the comments were displayed to friends and family in a public space andhe was embarrassed and distressed by the comments.
+Even though the claimant was not gay, the Tribunal found he was harassed as the comments were displayed to friends and family in a public space, which embarrassed and distressed him.
 The Tribunal also found that the actions by the employees were done at work, during working hours, and so the Employer was liable for their actions.